SouthGreenPlatform/trainings/_pages/linux/togglePractice.md

 * Config file: ~/TOGGLE/TP-TOGGLe.config.txt

 To do:
-* Create a TOGGLE directory in your HOME
+* Create a toggleTP directory in your HOME
-* Make à link for bank and input data into TOGGLE directory (ln -s).
+* Make à copy for reference and input data into toggleTP directory (cp).
 * Add the configuration file used by TOGGLe and change SGE key as below
 {% highlight bash %}
 $sge